The Formulation of Scaling Expansion in an Euler-Poisson Dark-fluid Model: Connection to Newtonian Friedman Equation

-On the relevant space and time scale, we only consider the contributions of the finite term.
-The discussion of the rotating case in Section~\ref{sec:res} requires that we use a high-order polynomial to approximate the $f(\eta)$ function.
-Based on the analysis of the numerical results in Figure~\ref{fig4}, we restrict ourselves to using polynomes up to the eigh{th} order, which are well able to approximate the curves:
+On the relevant space and time scale, we only considered the contributions of the finite term.
+The discussion of the rotating case in Section~\ref{sec:res} requires that we have to use a high-order polynomial to approximate the $f(\eta)$ function.
+Analysing the numerical results on Fig.~\ref{fig4}, we can restrict ourself to use polynomes up to the 8\textsuperscript{th} order, which can approximate curves well.

-Moreover, a further simplification can be applied within the domain of interest for $\rho$ by describing it as a polynomial with a rational exponent $\rho(\zeta) \sim A \zeta^{\kappa}$, where $\kappa = 6/7$.
-Hence, Equation~\eqref{eq::Assumption} can be rewritten as
+Moreover, within the domain of interest a further simplification can be applied for $\rho$ describing it as a polynomial with rational exponent $\rho(\zeta) \sim A \zeta^{\kappa}$, where $\kappa = 6/7$.
+Hence the Eq.~\eqref{eq::Assumption} can be rewritten,

-Consequently, the mass conservation equation in~\eqref{eq::masscons} becomes a nonautonomous first-order differential equation that cannot be solved analytically due to its highly nonlinear terms.
+Consequently, this mass conservation equation~\eqref{eq::masscons} becomes a non-autonomous first-order differential equation.
+This cannot be solved analytically due to the high non-linear terms.